gdn-dev/laragit-version/README.md

 - 🚀 **Zero Configuration** - Works out of the box
 - 📄 **VERSION File Support** - Read version from VERSION files
 - 🎯 **Git Integration** - Uses your existing Git tags as fallback
+- 🤐 **Silent Git Errors** - No error logs when Git is not available
 - 🔧 **Blade Directive** - Easy template integration
 - 📱 **Laravel 9-12** - Supports Laravel 9, 10, 11, and 12